elliotperviz/cmms/md/README.md

 ## Example

-For the practical demonstration, we will show how to use the Large-scale Atomic/Molecular Massively Parallel Simulator (**LAMMPS**) software to calculate
+We will demonstrate how to use the Large-scale Atomic/Molecular Massively Parallel Simulator (**LAMMPS**) software to calculate
 - a) the diffusion coefficient, and
 - b) the pair correlation function